AmnElDawla/OasisPro/README.md

 ![](image/Image1.PNG)

 After this, we will need to create a local repository that store a clone of the project somewhere in your computer.
-In my workspace, I created mine in my desktop as seen in the image below.
+In my workspace, I created mine in my desktop as seen in the image below (circled in blue).